Reasons a Credit Card APR Can Increase or Decrease

 The Takeaway

-Your APR can have a huge impact on how much it will cost you to carry credit card debt.
-As you choose a credit card, it’s important to shop around for the card that offers as low as possible an interest rate.
+Your credit card APR can have a major impact on how much it will cost you to carry credit card debt.
+As you choose a credit card, it’s important to shop around for the card that offers a low interest rate.

 Still, your APR may rise at some point — especially if the prime rate increases or a low introductory offer expires.
 However, that doesn’t mean you’re stuck with the new rate.
 You can always try to negotiate with your card company to see if they can lower your rate.